sturlabragason/sturlabragason.github.io/_posts/2023-03-01-SynapseAPI.md

 ## Conclusion

-In this blog post, we explored how Terraform, Azure Functions, and Pwsh can be used together to query a Synapse serverless instance and expose some of the data through API calls.
-We discussed the challenges we faced during the setup process, how we used Terraform to provision the Synapse instance, how we used Pwsh to query the data, and how we used Azure Functions to expose the data to API calls.
+In this blog post, I explored how Terraform, Azure Functions, and Pwsh can be used together to query a Synapse serverless instance and expose some of the data through API calls.
+I discussed the challenges I faced during the setup process, how I used Terraform to provision the Synapse instance, how I used Pwsh to query the data, and how I used Azure Functions to expose the data to API calls.

 This approach provides organizations with a cost-effective way to manage and monitor proprietary solution while maintaining scalability and flexibility.
-Insights gained from this project can be applied to other projects, and we recommend exploring more cloud-based analytics interfaces that utilize these technologies."
+Insights gained from this project can be applied to other projects, and I recommend exploring more cloud-based analytics interfaces that utilize these technologies."